Picovoice/porcupine/README.md

 **[Q] What should I set the sensitivity value to?**

-**[A]** You have to pick a sensitivity parameter that suits your application requirements.
+**[A]** You should pick a sensitivity parameter that suits your application requirements.
 A higher sensitivity value gives a lower miss rate at the expense of higher false alarm rate.
 If your application places tighter requirements on false alarms, but can tolerate misses, then you should lower the sensitivity value.